-Moving to a new country is challenging enough as it is, so we don’t need to add getting scams to our worries.
-We’ve made a list of quick things to keep in mind to stay smart and avoid getting scammed in the Netherlands.
+Moving to a new country is challenging enough, so we don’t need to add getting scammed to our worries.
+We’ve compiled a list of key points to keep in mind for staying smart and avoiding scams in the Netherlands.

 If you’re an expat or an international student, learning how not to get scammed is vital.
-Even though the Netherlands is considered a safe place, foreigners easily fall prey to scammers.
+Even though the Netherlands is considered a safe place, foreigners make easy prey for scammers.

 That’s why it’s important to be mindful of certain things.